HusseinLezzaik/Deep-Learning-for-Multi-Robotics/README.md

 # Multi agent Path Planning
+This code contains my 6-month work as a Machine Learning intern at @Inria.

-This code contains the algorithm to control 2 mobile robots using ROS2 Python Nodes The following must be imported to your code in order to work:
+The following must be imported to your code in order to work:
+* NumPy
+* Pandas